 What an emergency is, of course, can be a very individual affair.
 Almost all companies operate servers and software systems that can be offline at some point.
 If the service, such as the intranet, can no longer be accessed, this is deemed to be an emergency.
 Emergencies can also involve incidents that stop customers from making sales or that severely affect their satisfaction level: your website is offline, the payment system in your store doesn’t work, the expensive clicks on your Google ads take people to 404 pages – I’m sure you can think of enough examples of your own.

 In urgent and important situations like this, something has to happen “snow.”
 Lots of organizations are now quickly setting up chat rooms where everyone who is working on solving a problem can post their contributions and statuses and also vote.
 Because, as a rule, real emergencies require a lot of different participants.
-Since they are not always in close proximity to one another, however, a chat room is ideal.
+Since they’re not always in close proximity to one another, however, a chat room is ideal.
 Often, it comes with a video chat channel or at least an audio channel.
-This could be in the form of a Google Hangout, a Zoom meeting or a special solution like Opsgenie from Atlassian.
+This could be in the form of a Google Meet, a Zoom meeting, or a special solution like Opsgenie from Atlassian.

 Group chat rooms can also provide an excellent opportunity for project teams and meeting groups to supplement or replace physical gatherings with asynchronous or synchronous voting in a chat room.
 The potential is enormous for savings in terms of meeting time here.

 However, a recent requirement in this scenario involves finding the right time to switch to face-to-face communication.
 This is because communicating over digital channels can be counterproductive, especially in complex situations.
 Whenever this gets complicated, a phone call or a personal conversation can help.
-However, that doesn’t change the fact that project chat rooms can generally make many meetings unnecessary and thus increase productivity.
+That doesn’t change the fact, however, that project chat rooms can generally make many meetings unnecessary and thus increase productivity.

 In any case, the “snow” application remains unsolved in many companies.
 It therefore offers an excellent starting point for supplementing your intranet portal with a matching chat solution, thus increasing the overall benefit of the project and providing it a broader justification and basis.
-So, have a few thoughts about whether and how a messenger application could be a boost to your intranet project!
+So, take a moment to think about whether and how a messenger application could be a boost to your intranet project!

 Link to this page: https://seibert.biz/intranetbookdecisionmakingprocess